 đź“š Using Prompts, Features as Tools and Knowledge

-By combining the Tecton GenAI functions, you can provide much better context in for your LLM applications. - The prompt provides instructions for the LLM and is enriched with context from feature pipelines or directly from the real-time context. - Features as tools give the LLM the ability to retrieve additional data only as needed to respond to the user question. - Knowledge function provides RAG functionality.
+- Knowledge function provides RAG functionality.
 It gives the LLM access to domain specific information that it can select from to provide responses that are relevant to the business problem that you aim to solve with generative AI.
 By taking unstructured text and calculating embedding vectors for them and storing them in a vector database that provides similarity search capabilities to better respond to user queries.

 If you want to run it yourself, click on the Colab button below to open the notebook in an interactive environment.